magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 you don’t really know anything.
 When you’re old, every time you stand up it’s ‘Oy!’
 Isn’t that what you say?
 ‘Oy!
 Oy!’
 Every time you move, you learn something.
 So how can you say it’s difficult to meditate?
 Where else is there to look?
 It’s all correct.
-The are telling you something.
-It’s most clear. are telling you that they are not stable or permanent, not you or yours.
+The *devadūta* are telling you something.
+It’s most clear. *Saṅkhārā* are telling you that they are not stable or permanent, not you or yours.
 They are telling you this every moment.

 But we think differently.
 We don’t think that this is right.
 We entertain wrong view and our ideas are far from the truth.
 But actually,